Alfonso Portillo: Career

-In the late 1970s he became involved with left-wing indigenous groups in Guerrero and with the Guatemalan National Revolutionary Unity (URNG).
-During the 1980s he lectured in political science at the university in Chilpancingo.
+In the late 1970s, he became involved with left-wing indigenous groups in Guerrero and the Guatemalan National Revolutionary Unity (URNG).
+During the 1980s, he lectured in political science at the university in Chilpancingo.
 During that time, Portillo shot and killed two students.
 He later claimed that he had shot the students in self-defense.
 His political opponents, however, asserted that he had killed the two unarmed students in a "bar brawl."
 He was never charged for the shootings, and in 1995, a Mexican judge declared the case "inactive."

-In 1989 Portillo returned to Guatemala and joined the Social Democratic Party, which had replaced the Authentic Revolutionary Party the previous year.
-The little-known PSD was one of the very few leftist parties that survived the military repression that had characterized the 1970s and 1980s.
-He then moved to the Guatemalan Christian Democrats (DCG), a center-right formation which at the time was the governing party.
-In 1992 he was appointed Director of the Guatemalan Institute of Social and Political Sciences (IGESP), a role he held till 1994.
-He became the DCG's Secretary General in 1993 and was elected as one of their deputies in 1994, and became head of their group in Congress.
-During this time he also became an editorial adviser to Siglo Veintiuno, one of the two largest-selling daily newspapers.
+In 1989, Portillo returned to Guatemala and joined the Social Democratic Party, which had replaced the Authentic Revolutionary Party the previous year.
+The little-known PSD was one of the few leftist parties that survived the military repression that characterized the 1970s and 1980s.
+He then moved to the Guatemalan Christian Democrats (DCG).
+This center-right formation was the governing party at that time.
+In 1992, he was appointed Director of the Guatemalan Institute of Social and Political Sciences (IGESP), a role he held till 1994.
+He became the DCG's Secretary General in 1993, was elected as one of their deputies in 1994, and became head of their group in Congress.
+During this time, he also became an editorial adviser to Siglo Veintiuno, one of the two largest-selling daily newspapers.

 FRG

-In April 1995 Portillo, along with another seven of the DCG's 13 deputies, left the party to become independents after the parliamentary group was accused of corruption.
-On 20 July 1995 he joined the Guatemalan Republican Front (FRG).
+In April 1995, Portillo and another seven of the DCG's 13 deputies, left the party to become independents after the parliamentary group was accused of corruption.
+On 20 July 1995, he joined the Guatemalan Republican Front (FRG).
 Its leader, Efraín Ríos Montt, was at the time leader of Congress.
 When Ríos Montt was constitutionally barred from running in the 12 November presidential election because he had previously taken power through a coup d'etat, the FRG chose Portillo as their candidate.
 After gaining 22% of the vote in the first round of voting, he lost to Álvaro Arzú in the second round on 7 January 1996.
-With both candidates promising to finalize the peace negotiations Portillo narrowly lost, garnering 48.7% of the vote.
+With both candidates promising to finalize the peace negotiations, Portillo narrowly lost, garnering 48.7% of the vote.